-As the current U.S. equity bull market continues——the longest run ever—the importance of mitigating loss is worth remembering.
+As we have seen in 2020, the importance of mitigating loss is worth remembering.
 This article details why goal-oriented investors should place more emphasis on playing defense and minimizing drawdowns to their portfolio.

 A Long Way Down.
 An Even Longer Crawl Back.

 Market corrections are unavoidable for anyone investing over the long haul.
 How a portfolio weathers those downturns has a critical impact on the investor’s end destination.
 This is because steep market drops create large holes from which to dig out.
 As the loss grows, so too does the return needed just to get back to the original, pre-downturn starting point.
 Consider the math: A loss of 10% requires just an 11% gain to recover, while a 50% loss requires a 100% gain to recover and a 60% loss requires an even more daunting 150% gain to simply return to even.

 The chart below demonstrates how important it is to limit drawdowns, and mitigate volatility in an effort to enhance a clients dollar-weighted return.

 The blue line represents the performance of the S&P 500 Index.
 It shows where a portfolio would end if it participated in 100% of the market’s gains, but also took full part in 100% of its losses.
 The orange line represents a portfolio that participated in 60% of the S&P 500’s gains, but experienced only 40% of the S&P 500’s downside during market declines.
 Over time, investors would be closer to reaching their investment goals by reducing wild market swings.